emnify/product-docs/docs/data-streamer/usage.md

 ### Listing data streams

-You can list all data streams belonging to your organization by making `GET` requests to `/api/v2/data_stream`.
+You can list all data streams belonging to your organization by sending `GET` requests to `/api/v2/data_stream`.

 An example cURL request to list data streams would look like the following: